Distributed by Region (py)

 • combine_files

 Entry points are executed on a new worker with their own system requirements.
-In this example, we split and merge our files on basic mem1_ssd1_x2 instances and perform our own, more intensive, processing step on a mem1_ssd1_x4 instance.
-Instance type can be set in the dxapp.json runSpec.systemRequirements:
+In this example, the applet splits and merges files on basic mem1_ssd1_x2 instances and performs a more intensive processing step on a mem1_ssd1_x4 instance.
+Instance type can be set in the dxapp.json's runSpec.systemRequirements:

 "runSpec": {